arizonasingh/ScreenshotSnapper/README.md

 Special thanks to this willjobs of https://github.com/willjobs/fullpage-screenshot.
 The code for screen capture and page scrolling (key feature) was adapted from that repo.

-## Final Remarks:
-Please do not contact me to make a version for you with your exact web needs.
-I have tried to make it as easy as possible for customization with many comments throughout the code.
-I have a Full-Time job and unfortunately cannot create unique versions for everyone.
-However, if there are any questions or inquiries, I will try and monitor this repo in my spare time and answer to the best of my ability.

 Have fun taking screenshots! :)